Great Rites Controversy: Consequences

-Originally a minor disagreement, the controversy gained significance gradually and had significant indirect consequences.
-Xi Shu, a patron of the Confucian scholar and reformer Wang Yangming, based his arguments on Wang's reasoning during discussions.
-As a result, the controversy played a role in promoting Wang's teachings.
-Additionally, the need for discussions involving precedents and old texts led to the development of critical study and interpretation of texts, as well as criticism of the conservative attitudes of the Hanlin Academy.
+Originally an insignificant dispute, the controversy grew in importance over time and had significant indirect consequences.
+Xi Shu was a friend and patron of the Confucian scholar and reformer Wang Yangming, and he drew upon Wang’s arguments during the debates.
+The controversy therefore contributed to the wider dissemination of Wang's teachings.
+At the same time, the need to support arguments with precedents and ancient texts during the debates encouraged the development of critical textual studies and interpretations, while criticism of the conservative positions of the Hanlin Academy increased.

-During the controversy, the Jiajing Emperor fought for independence from the grand secretaries and made decisions based on his own judgment rather than consulting with them or simply confirming their proposals.
-This was seen by affected scholars as a form of despotism that went against traditional governance practices.
+During the controversy, the Jiajing Emperor secured independence from the grand secretaries and thereafter made decisions largely according to his own judgment, rather than discussing matters with them or merely approving their proposals.
+The affected scholars criticized this as despotism inconsistent with traditional methods of governance.